 Invest in biannual ice machine deep cleaning from an ice machine expert to prevent expensive and unnecessary repairs down the road.
 Maintenance and service are critical to keeping an ice machine in prime shape, helping it produce up to spec and endure as expected or even longer.
 That’s why we include biannual deep cleaning and maintenance for free in our ice machine subscription program.
 We take care of our customer’s ice machines, and their ice machines take care of their ice supply for years longer than the manufacturer-estimated lifetime.
 A well-maintained machine also requires fewer repairs, which reduces time waste and ice loss from service calls.

-The Easy Ice subscription is the single easiest way to access the consistent ice supply your business needs.
+The Easy Ice managed rental is the single easiest way to access the consistent ice supply your business needs.
 However, if your ice machine is still going strong, countless resources in our blog, like this one, can help you sustain its production.